 And a control group did not diet.

-Both the high protein and the conventional dieters lost about 10 percent of their body weight, which would have put them ahead of the Centers for Disease Control (CDC) recommendation that overweight people with prediabetes lose 7 percent of their weight.
+Both the high protein and the conventional dieters lost about 10 percent of their body weight, which would have put them ahead of the Centers for Disease Control (CDC)

 Yet, the benefits of weight loss in terms of improved insulin performance were blunted in the high-protein group.
 They did, however, retain more muscle than conventional dieters, but only by about pound.